The Top 10 Rides & Attractions at Emerald Park 🇮🇪

 8. Flight School

-Flight School at Emerald Park
+The Flight School family roller coaster at Emerald Park

 Flight School – doesn’t even close when the French air traffic controllers go on strike again.